Neighborhoods (Blink-182 album): Release and promotion

-Blink-182 returned to Interscope Records to distribute the album, but found the music industry landscape dramatically different since the band's last effort.
+Blink-182 returned to Interscope Records to distribute the record but found the music industry landscape dramatically different since the band's last effort.
 "The label itself has no resources or capital to do what they used to", DeLonge said in an interview with Billboard, "They just have you locked up on a contract".
 Interscope, since the band's breakup, had greatly pared down its rock department, in contrast to other labels.
 Blink-182 broke up at a heightened popularity period for pop-punk, but Neighborhoods was released in an era for the genre that Billboard described as "lacking exciting mainstream representation", in addition to falling sales for peer bands.
-The trio approached sponsorships, song releases, and social media incorporation during the rollout of Neighborhoods.
-Social media such as Facebook and Twitter were present throughout each stage of the album, which Hoppus believed allowed more direct access and control over the band's music.
+The trio approached sponsorships, song releases, and social media incorporation during the rollout of Neighborhoods, with sites such as Facebook and Twitter present through each stage of the album's production.
 Although Modlife, DeLonge's revenue-sharing online service, was not involved in the promotion of the record, the band's personal business projects were integrated, such as Macbeth Footwear and Famous Stars and Straps.
-Retailers such as Hot Topic and Interpunk.com carried different-colored vinyl editions of Neighborhoods that included MP3 download cards.
-The band partnered with AT&T in order to promote the album, appearing in a national spot for the HTC Status; they also partnered with Best Buy, which sold a uniquely colored HTC Status preloaded with the band's music.
+Retailers including Hot Topic and Interpunk.com carried different-colored vinyl editions of Neighborhoods that included MP3 download cards.
+The band partnered with AT&T in order to promote the record, appearing in a national spot for the HTC Status.
+They also partnered with Best Buy, which sold a uniquely colored HTC Status preloaded with the band's music.
 Television ads through networks such as ESPN were explored the week of release.
 In addition, Hoppus and DeLonge appeared in a "film festival" for the fan montage video of "Up All Night", honoring various internet fans through tongue-in-cheek categories.

+Although the album was initially released in two editions, the deluxe version has since become the primary one and the band's preferred version: "The deluxe edition is the record as it should be heard", Hoppus has remarked.
+All vinyl pressings have preserved the deluxe tracklist.